SangResidata/SupplyChain-Dashboard-Manufacture/README.md

 # SupplyChain-Dashboard-Manufacture
-Study Case Repo about Supply Chain Management in Manufacturing
+Study Case Repo about Supply Chain Management in Manufacturing.

 This is a great addition to your portfolio, especially given your strong background in **Industrial Engineering**.
-A well-structured SCM dashboard demonstrates your ability to bridge the gap between complex supply chain operations and data-driven decision-making.
+A well-structured Supply Chain Management Dashboard demonstrates your ability to bridge the gap between complex supply chain operations and data-driven decision-making.

 Here is a professional and comprehensive `README.md` template you can use for your repository: